The ESK blog

-You have probably seen tons of skin care brands advertising Vitamin C in their products, but what does it do when we apply it on our skin?
+You have probably seen tons of skin care brands advertising Vitamin C in their products, so should you be using it too?

-When applied on our skin, Vitamin C acts as an anti-oxidant and reduces pigmentation, wrinkles, fine lines, and crow’s feet (https://www.ncbi.nlm.nih.gov/pubmed/12823436).
+Vitamin C has excellent properties as an ingredient.
+Firstly, it acts as an anti-oxidant and reduces pigmentation, wrinkles, fine lines, and crow’s feet.
 It also brightens and evens out skin tone while protecting and repairing your skin from UV ray damage.
-Vitamin C also helps promote and produce collagen and elastin (https://www.ncbi.nlm.nih.gov/pubmed/16029672).
+Vitamin C also helps promote and produce collagen and elastin.

 In short, Vitamin C makes your skin look younger and healthier.